Optimal Control of Convective FitzHugh-Nagumo Equation

-subject to the convective FHN equation (\ref{M1}) is a non-convex programming problem, i.e. different local minima might occur.
-Since any global solution is one of these local solutions, we derive first order optimality conditions for a fixed reference local solution.
-We would like refer to \cite[Theorem 3.1]{ECasas_CRyll_FTroltzsch_2013} for the existence of an optimal solution for such a kind of problems.
+subject to the convective FHN equation (\ref{M1}) is a non-convex programming problem so that different local minima might occur.
+Since any global solution is one of these local solutions, we set up the first-order optimality conditions satisfied by the local minima.

 The cost functional $J(u)$ in (\ref{M6}) consists of two terms with different smoothness.
 While the first part $I(u)$ is smooth, the second part $j(u): L^1(Q) \rightarrow \mathbb{R}$ is not differentiable, but it is subdifferentiable and the directional derivative is given by